iamsanteri/ro-calc/readme.md

 ### Deployment

-Production application is hosted on Fly.io, current url: https://ro-calc.fly.dev
+Production application is hosted on Fly.io, past url has been: https://ro-calc.fly.dev

 1. Ensure venv is activated ("ro-calc" in command line)